-Investing in companies that have been paying dividends for decades gives a dual benefit of regular cash flows and opportunity for stock appreciation when the market conditions improve.
+Investing in companies that have been paying dividends for decades gives a dual benefit of regular cash flows and an opportunity for stock appreciation when the market conditions improve.
 The dividend yield is enhanced due to the market beat down.
 Consider investing in Dividend Aristocrats, stocks that have increased dividends for 25 continuous years.
-Exchange Traded Funds (ETFs) are also recommended for new exposure (and dollar cost averaging) as they are not expensive and are tax efficient.
+Exchange-traded funds (ETFs) are also recommended for new exposure (and dollar-cost averaging) as they are not expensive and are tax-efficient.

 6. Consider Investing in Defensive, Consumer-Staple–Oriented Companies

 Consumer staple businesses are those where the customer cannot consider cost-cutting regardless of their financial situations.
 These are considered non-cyclical and are in demand throughout the year regardless of how the economy is functioning.
 Thus, these companies are a safe investment while diversifying your portfolio.
 These may include companies like pharmaceuticals, groceries, gasoline, snacks, soft drinks, fast food, and cosmetics.

 A bear market, no matter how much it may suck, is a part of the market cycle and is unavoidable.
 The phenomenon does not mean a looming financial collapse and does not make any stock a bad investment.
 You need to re-evaluate your portfolio and stocks both individually and cohesively to ensure that each asset is a good investment on its own.
 They also need to serve the overall objective of your investing.

 So, instead of panicking with recession preparation, consider a bear market as a golden opportunity to do some house cleaning and welcome some new stocks that had been evading your portfolio due to high prices.